aronzwaan/aronzwaan.github.io/index.md

 name resolution queries (35 - 40%).
 Therefore, I am researching opportunities for specification compile-time optimization of queries that reduce the overhead of query resolution when analyzing an object language program.

+This research has resulted in a publication at [SLE'22](/publications#conference-papers).

 ### Reference Retention